adhi2801/LFAT-Deepfake-Detection/README.md

 - DFDC (subset)
 - FaceForensics++

-Due to dataset licensing and size constraints, datasets are not included in this repository.
+Due to dataset licensing restrictions and size constraints, datasets are not included in this repository.

 ---

 ## Evaluation Metrics
-The performance of the proposed method is evaluated using:
+The performance of the proposed method is evaluated using the following metrics:
 - Accuracy
 - Precision
 - Recall